Discotehk/Circuit_Python_Life_Commander_Damage_and_Poison_Counter/README.md

 The lower right button, or B button, is for resetting the selected field.
 This will put life back to 40, and all other fields to 0.
 As an added feature, if you have the poison field selected, you can scroll through additional sprite sheets.

-	-Up 	+1
- 	-Down 	-1
-  	-Right 	+10/+5
-   	-Left 	-10/-5
-    -A 	Select counter
-    -B 	Reset counter 	*When on poison counter, also cycles art

 ![PXL_20241109_075218074](https://github.com/user-attachments/assets/3d458073-2643-490d-8104-15a901abe026)
 ![PXL_20241109_075238923](https://github.com/user-attachments/assets/f93ba74c-57a1-4d9a-bb2d-b4d3a700b145)
 ![PXL_20241109_075144995](https://github.com/user-attachments/assets/b7e1b326-8456-4908-a650-7942d18fa2a7)